DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 tiplabels(pch=20,col=col.vec,frame='none')
 ```

+Even at this early stage of the pandemic there is not much in the way of geographic structure.
+What does this mean?
 * the early pandemic first wave demonstrates that many samples from world-wide regions can be found across the global phylogenetic tree.
 * you can think of the SARS-CoV-2 population as panmictic - any sample can represent any geographic region
 * this is consistent with many introductions of the virus to many geographic regions at multiple times meaning there is no one patient zero.